morikosm/bitazard/readme.md

 # Usage

-Import bitazard and assign it to a local variable.
+Import Bitazard and assign it to a local variable.

 ```lua
 local bitz = require("bitazard")
 ```

-`bitz` is the canonical name for importing and using bitazard. `bitazard` is also acceptable.
+`bitz` is the canonical name for importing and using Bitazard. `bitazard` is also acceptable.

 As long as the *luals* language server is running, simply type `bitz.` and your intellisense should provide to you documentation for all of the available functions.
 Or, you can browse through the init.lua, which has documentation and examples for every function in the API.